 Where the design community meets.

-Joined over 7 years ago via an invitation from Aaron M. Ben has invited Simon Wright, Justin Morris, Mark Dalgleish, Nicole Merlin, Mike Sharp and 16 others, Simon Taggart, Kane Rogers, Craig Rozynski, Tim Lucas, Max Wheeler, Danny Webster, dylan davis, Mike Hall, Matt Sawkill, Javan Griffiths, James Dumay, Charlie Gleason, Matthew Howell, John Barton, Dylan Fogarty-MacDonald, Ray O'Neill
+Joined almost 11 years ago via an invitation from Aaron M. Ben has invited Simon Wright, Justin Morris, Mark Dalgleish, Nicole Merlin, Mike Sharp and 16 others, Simon Taggart, Kane Rogers, Craig Rozynski, Tim Lucas, Max Wheeler, Danny Webster, dylan davis, Mike Hall, Matt Sawkill, Javan Griffiths, James Dumay, Charlie Gleason, Matthew Howell, John Barton, Dylan Fogarty-MacDonald, Ray O'Neill

 It's based on Atom, except it has regular and signifigant releases.
 It has code completion, split windows and all other features you'd expect in a modern and serious editor.

 Thanks Kyle, that was a really nice thing to say.
 You made the whole team grin from ear to ear.

 Perhaps this year isn't the year for you, but I must urge you to start practicing writing conference proposals—you might get knocked back a few times, and you'll just need to get better and better at explaining yourself.
 Try to imagine and articulate what would excite you, then pop it into a few proposals… if you get turned down, make sure that you ask for feedback.

 It can be really hard for a team to give you feedback, because they will likely receive hundreds of proposals… but you never know what you might learn to change that'll make a huge difference for next time.

 Also, it can't hurt to try speaking at a local meet up or do guest lecturing at a local university.
 Both will really help you become more confident in front of an audience.